 Top Challenges for New Financial Planners

 Most financial planning programs provide in-depth training on technical subjects.
-Tax strategies, investments, retirement accounts, estate planning — these topics are usually covered in great detail in financial planning curricula.
+Topics like ax strategies, investments, retirement accounts, and estate are usually covered in great detail in financial planning programs.

 But most planners don’t have the chance to dive into practical applications of those theoretical concepts during their training.
 They don’t get to practice decision-making or use industry tools to address the complicated issues that most clients face.